Updated: September 10, 2020

 6.1 Orders Generally.
 All Orders are subject to the terms of this Agreement and are not binding until accepted by Confluent.
 Orders created by Customer through the Confluent Cloud website are deemed accepted when Confluent provides access to the service environment selected by Customer.
 All Orders are non-refundable except as expressly provided in this Agreement.

 6.2 Direct Orders.
 Sections 6.3 to 6.6 only apply to Orders placed directly with Confluent.
-If Customer purchases any Confluent Cloud Service through a Confluent-authorized reseller (“Reseller”), Customer will pay Reseller for such purchase and different terms may apply.
+If Customer purchases any Cloud Service through a Confluent-authorized reseller, Customer will pay the reseller for such purchase and different terms may apply.

 6.3 Fees and Payment.
-Customer shall pay Confluent the Fees in the amount specified in the applicable Order.
-Unless otherwise agreed in a written Order between the parties, Customer’s use of the Cloud Service is subject to the fee schedule specified in the Confluent Cloud user interface at the time of service activation, and fees will be calculated and billed monthly.
+Customer agrees to pay Confluent all fees incurred for its usage of the Cloud Service and any additional fees specified in an Order.
+Unless agreed otherwise in a written Order between the parties, Customer’s use of the Cloud Service is subject to the fee schedule specified in the Confluent Cloud user interface, and usage fees will be calculated and billed monthly.
 All amounts payable to Confluent under this Agreement will be due within thirty (30) days from the date of invoice.

 6.4 Taxes.
 Customer will pay all applicable customs, duties, sales, use, value added, withholding, or other taxes, federal, state or otherwise, however designated, which are levied or imposed because of the transactions contemplated by this Agreement, excluding only taxes based on Confluent’s net income.
 If Customer is compelled to make a deduction or set-off for any such taxes, Customer will pay Confluent such additional amounts as necessary to ensure receipt by Confluent of the full amount Confluent would have received but for the deduction.